 - 4. Inspect the transducer bolts for any signs of damage such as bending, stretched bolts, crushed or deformed bushings, etc. These signs may indicate that there is internal pressure inside the system. - 5.
-To avoid any possible injury, it is ALWAYS recommended to vent the system: - use the Vent Plug to vent the system before opening the housing.
-Using a 7/8" socket wrench, loosen the port 1/2 turn and listen for airflow; if none, then open another 1/2 turn and listen again for airflow.
+To avoid any possible injury it is ALWAYS recommended to vent the system:

+Use the Vent Plug to vent the system before opening the housing.
+Loosen the port 1⁄2 turn and listen for airflow; if none, then open another 1⁄2 turn and listen again for airflow.
 Repeat until the Vent Plug is fully removed.
+This will ensure no internal pressure is present when removing the housing.

+If the system does not have a Vent Plug, loosen but do not remove the four transducer bolts to allow any internal pressure to be vented from the system.
+Loosen the transducer bolts two turns each in a cross-pattern.
+Repeat until the face seal O-ring is not compressed and the system has the opportunity to vent.
+If you note that the transducer moves as you loosen the bolts then this may indicate that internal pressure is present.
+Be sure to only loosen the bolts far enough to allow the system to vent.

-This will ensure no internal pressure is present when removing the housing. - 6.
-Once you are sure that there is no internal pressure, use two 13mm combination wrenches to remove the bolts from the transducer. - 7.
+- 6. Once all four bolts have been loosened and you are sure that there is no internal pressure, remove the bolts from the transducer. - 7.
 Carefully lift the transducer assembly straight up and away from the housing until you can gain access to the connector jack on the common mode choke.
 Use care; the plastic mating surfaces scratch easily.
 Do not damage the mating surfaces.